Cassiopea2103/springboot-ecommerce-microservices/readme.md

 <img width="720" height="381" alt="communication-discovery-server" src="https://github.com/user-attachments/assets/740d9a3e-26be-40fc-9368-cd9054d31a44" />
 _Additionally , the discovery server will send a copy of its registry to each microservices so that they can directly query other microservices without requesting it._

+## API Gateway

+The API Gateway is a server that acts as an entry point for all client requests to the microservices.
+It handles routing, load balancing and much more.
+With the current setup, client would have to know the exact address of each microservice to make requests.
+This is not ideal for a production environment where microservices addresses can change frequently.